 After formula operation you can see changed price in selected column.

-Pressing on “Next” button you'll see preview result window.
+Press [Next] to preview the result window.
 Take into account, review window is used to demonstrate what you'll get after the import.

 Note, that at this step you can preview results but products were not imported into your store yet.

-If you are not satisfied with the import results click “<Back” button to change import settings.
+If you are not satisfied with the import results, click [<Back] to change import settings.

 Important note: Automated product import requires creating separate import configuration for each manufacturer (1 import=1 manufacturer).

 It is caused by the fact that the majority of files differ greatly in structure and some information can be incorrectly assigned to certain fields in database.

 So, to avoid that, separate import configuration for each manufacturer is required.

 - Add and Modify – products from .csv file will be added and modified